Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: : Misallocations Due to Agents' Strategic Behavior

+\begin{theorem}[Direct Impact; Formal \Cref{thm:informal IntraEpoch}] Fix an epoch $\mathcal{E}_\ell \subseteq [T]$ and variable dual $\bm{\lambda}_\ell \in \bm{\Lambda}$.
+Suppose that all agents adopt the nearsighted model of \Cref{eq:two agent models}, and the planner uses the dual-adjusted allocation and payment rule in \Cref{line:primal allocation}.
+Then truthtul reporting constitutes a Perfect Bayesian Equilibrium (PBE).
+Under this PBE, the planner always allocates to the agent maximizing the dual-adjusted value, namely in each round $t\in \mE_\ell$ the allocated agent is $\tilde{i}_t^\ast := \arg\max_{i \in [K]} \left( v_{t,i} - \bm{\lambda}_\ell^\top \bm{c}_{t,i} \right)$. \end{theorem} \begin{proof} For any round $t\in \mE_\ell$, the planner's allocation and payment is ``history-independent,'' in the sense that they only depend on current reports $\bm{u}_t^h$, current consumptions $\bm{c}_t$, and dual variable $\bm{\lambda}_\ell$.
+We now consider a fixed agent $i\in [K]$.
+Since all opponents $j\ne i$ are reporting $u_{t,j}=v_{t,j}$, their reports are also ``history-independent''.
+Therefore, agent $i$'s expected utility under any strategy only depends on the current round but not the history, and the unilateral deviation to a ``history-dependent'' strategy is unprofitable.

-Therefore we only need to consider agent $i$'s potential unilateral deviation to history-independent policies, which means we can isolate each round $t\in \mE_\ell$.
-From \Cref{lem:2nd price auction variant}, we know that in any such round $t$, given fixed costs and fixed dual $\bm{\lambda}_\ell$, truthful reporting maximizes an agent’s expected utility regardless of opponents' actions.
-Hence, no agent can benefit from deviating -- whether using a history-dependent strategy or a history-independent one -- and thus $\truth$ is a PBE.
+Hence we only need to consider agent $i$'s unilateral deviation to history-independent strategies.
+This isolates each round $t\in \mE_\ell$, allowing us to apply \Cref{lem:2nd price auction variant}: Given dual $\bm{\lambda}_\ell$, truthful reporting maximizes an agent's current-round expected utility regardless of opponents' actions.
+Therefore agent $i$'s unilateral deviation from truth-telling is unprofitable, and truthful reporting is a PBE.
+Under this PBE, the planner allocates to the agent with maximal $v_{t,i} - \bm{\lambda}_\ell^\trans \bm{c}_{t,i}$, i.e., $\tilde{i}_t^\ast$.
+This completes the proof. \end{proof}